SJ23 Tech Tip D15, (Updated 2026-04-27) Bob Schimmel.

 I found three problems.

-1. Some extremely fine sediment imbedded in the fuel pump screen.
-(See Fig 2), and at the bottom of the float bowl (See Fig 6).
+1. Some extremely fine sediment imbedded in the fuel pump screen (See Fig 2) and at the bottom of the float bowl (See Fig 6).

 TOP

 POWER HEAD - The power head holds the vertical crankshaft with pistons, bearings and end seals (top & bottom).
 The reed valves straddle the middle of the crank shaft.
 The power head must be air tight for the outboard to function.
 Some tell tale signs of leaky power head are; rough starting, erratic idling, and poor high speed performance.
+With all the repairs documented in this tech tip, this engine no longer exhibits these symptoms.

 - If this valve is stuck open so it can pass air down to the bearing, the check valve is defective and must be replaced.

-POWER HEAD REED VALVES (future) - Reed valves in a 2 cycle outboard are installed directly behind the carburetor.
+POWER HEAD REED VALVES (future reference) - Reed valves in a 2 cycle outboard are installed directly behind the carburetor.
 They are essentially a one way air valve to let combustion air in, but NOT out.
 It is absolutely necessary they close air tight when the piston compresses air on the downward stroke against the closed reeds.
 As the piston reaches the bottom of its stroke it opens the intake port and all that compressed air in the crankcase rushes into the cylinder for the power stroke.
-This guy gives an excellent description of the operation of reed valves.
+Here is an excellent description of the operation of reed valves.
 Pay attention to his description of the operation at the end.
-With time reed valves fatigue (leak) so they no longer close to seal tight.
+With time reed valves fatigue (leak) and they no longer close to seal tight.
 A worse case scenario would be gas droplets expelled from the carburetor, hence the reason why the throat is wet.
 A reed valve can also stick open, crack or break with similar symptoms.
 Good reed valves provide quick starting, strong acceleration, smooth power throughout the RPM range with optimum fuel economy for the long distance user.

-The reed valve cage on many outboards is located right behind the carburetor, making it fairly simple to inspect or replace.
+The reed valve cage on many outboards is bolted to the block right behind the carburetor, making it fairly simple to inspect or replace.
 However, the reed valves on a 1975 Merc 7.5 HP are installed around the middle of the vertical crankshaft (Part 1), and (Part 2) splitting the crankcase into upper and lower chambers.
 Each chamber has a set of 4 reeds to control air flow.
 The combustion air is sucked through the carburetor, the front of the power head (intake manifold), then through the side of the round reed valve cage and finally up or down through a set of reed valves into a cylinder crankcase.
 Its a slick design to be sure but to access the reed cage requires splitting the power head in half (4 Phillips screws down each side of the power head).
 This exposes the crankshaft with reed cage (8 SS reeds).
 Splitting the power head also exposes the crankshaft upper (O-ring & spring loaded seal) and the lower (spring loaded seal) that may need to be replaced to seal a leaky power head.
 Once you have the old reeds out, hold it to the light and you should NOT see an air gap between the tips and the cage.
 Any sliver of light is a sign of a weak valve and warrants replacing.

 Carbon fibre or fibreglass reeds generally improve the performance over stainless steel reeds.
 If one breaks, the loose part shouldn't damage the internal workings of the engine as a part of a SS reed might.
 Tighten the reed stop screw by hand to prevent over torquing against the cage (.75 ft lbs).
 Doing so could distort the reeds and the air flow, especially if a reed extends over the edge of the cage.
 Use a dab of Locktite (blue) on the thread to ensure it doesn't loosen to damage internal engine works.